salopensource/sal/docker/README.md

 # Advanced usage

 Sal supports the use of memcached for improving performance.
-It exects a linked memcached container and will use it if there is a container named ``memcached``:
+It expects a linked memcached container and will use it if there is a container named ``memcached``:

 ``` bash
 $ docker run -d \